JOMADI/Application/README.md

 The input.txt file is also in this directory and has over 1500 line of text.

 ## CONTRIBUTIONS
-Many Thanks to VICBOB ("He never said his full name") for giving insight on how to handle the ID's for format two so it points to the same user.
+Many thanks to VICBOB ("He never said his full name") for giving insight on how to handle the ID's for F2 so it points to the same user.

 Thanks also to TEMITOPE AKINTILEBO for his insight on the proper datastructure to use.

 ## AUTHOR